 Mary obtained a Civil Law Degree from the University of Montreal in 2005 as well as a Master’s Degree in Transnational Law and Common Law from the University of Sherbrooke in 2006.
-Mary was called to the Ontario Bar in 2009 and has practiced Canadian immigration law since.
-Mary is currently a member of the Law Society of Upper Canada (LSUC) who has recognized her as a Certified Specialist in Immigration Law.
+Mary is a licensed lawyer with both the Law Society of Ontario and the Barreau du Québec (Special Permit - Canadian Legal Advisor).
+Mary has also been recognized as a Certified Specialist in Immigration Law by the Law Society of Ontario.
 Mary is also a member of the Canadian Bar Association (CBA) and the Ontario Bar Association (OBA).
 Mary is also a former Member-at-Large of the Immigration Section of the OBA from 2010-2011.
 Mary is also a member of the Canadian Association of Refugee Lawyers (CARL), the Refugee Lawyer Association (RLA) and the Quebec Immigration Lawyers Association (AQAADI).

 Mary has a diverse background of related international volunteer experiences, including internships at the United States Agency for International Development (USAID) in Yerevan (Armenia) through the Birthright Armenia in 2006, and at the International Labour Organization (ILO) in Geneva (Switzerland) in 2007.
 Mary also volunteered for the Ontario Lawyer’s Assistance Program (OLAP) from 2009 to 2012.
 She was also involved with the Metropolitan Action Committee on Violence Against Women and Children (METRAC), providing legal information training on the subject of the impact of changes in immigration policy on vulnerable women.
 Mary also provided immigration training at the social-work department at the Jewish General Hospital in Montreal.